 If there is a particular speaker or business owner that has taken the industry by storm in the past few months, selecting them can generate a type of buzz for your conference that promotion could never.

-Following the selection of a conference worthy speaker, then preparation occurs.
+Following the selection of a conference-worthy speaker, then preparation occurs.
 When it comes to preparing your speaker, it is all dependent on the speaker.
-As a conference organizer, you must provide the time, resources, and money into your speaker so that they can yield the best performance possible.
+As a conference organizer, you must provide the time, resources, and money to your speaker so that they can yield the best performance possible.